radiopushka/VostokRadio/README.md

    - `COMP_PEAK`: Peak-based compression (more aggressive)
 5. The Program already comes pre tuned for Pop music

+## Pre-Tune
+   - Tested and tuned on the Vostok Telecom hikari FM transmitter for pop music.

 ## Performance

 The processor is highly optimized: